 Subscriber Filter Condition

-If a mail job uses the recipients type "Send to a Subscriber List" with "Advanced Subscriber Selection" enabled, then the filtering condition on "Subscriber Activity" can be configured to look at one or more previous jobs (either by merely checking if a subscriber was recipient of the given job or if the subscriber performed a certain tracked activity).
+If a mail job uses the recipients type "Send to Recipients in the Subscriber Warehouse" with "Advanced Subscriber Selection" enabled, then the filtering condition on "Subscriber Activity" can be configured to look at one or more previous jobs (either by merely checking if a subscriber was recipient of the given job or if the subscriber performed a certain tracked activity).
 This defines a relation between one follow-up job and multiple source jobs.

-If the delivery settings of a mail job are set to "Repeated Delivery of Job Copies (Auto-Repeat)", then LISTSERV Maestro automatically views each repeated copy as being a follow-up to the job that it was copied from, i.e. the sequence of jobs created this way is automatically also a message sequence.
+If the delivery settings of a mail job cause delivery in the form of an auto-repeat sequence of job copies, then Maestro automatically views each repeated copy as being a follow-up to the job that it was copied from, i.e. the sequence of jobs created this way is automatically also a message sequence.
 For each job in the repeat sequence, this defines a source/follow-up relation between exactly one source job and one follow-up job.

 A/B Split With Sampling